-Different than our comprehensive eye exam, this test makes sure that you’re a good fit for contact lenses.
+Different than our comprehensive eye exam, our contact lens evaluation and fitting test makes sure that you’re a good fit for contact lenses.
 It’s important to note that despite technological advancements, not everyone will be a great fit for contact lenses.
 Some people will be better off with eyeglasses or other solutions.
 Here at L’Optique, we have several medical professionals on staff that will be able to find you the best way to improve your eyesight that fits your needs.

 That being said, the beginning of this test will be like other tests that you have had.
 That means that the test will examine your eyesight.
 We’ll be able to determine your overall eye health.
 Additionally, we’ll be able to determine if there are any potential problems inside or around your eyes.
 That way, we can treat potential problems before they become catastrophes.
 These tests are invaluable for preventative care, discovering concerns and fixing them before they get worse.

 Everyone is different.
 No two people have the same eyes.
 In fact, many people have different kinds of eyes.
 So, contact lenses have to be right for each person.
 What are the proper contact lenses for someone else won’t be right for you, and vice versa.
 So, we perform extensive measurements to make sure that your contact lenses are exactly right for your eyes.

 We may not think of our eyes as having a “shape,” but they absolutely do.
 When measurements are done improperly (or not done at all) then that could lead to contact lenses that are painful or uncomfortable.
 To make sure that your contact lenses are right for your eyes, we go through an extensive measurement system.
 That way, we make sure that your contact lenses are truly YOUR contact lenses.